ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 ## Defer _Most_ Image Loading

-This one is probably the easiest ways to ensure the relevant pieces get to your humans as quickly as possible.
+This one is probably the easiest ways to ensure the relevant pieces of content get to your humans as quickly as possible.
 In the case of Pony Foo, I chose to defer image loading for **every image except the first one**: chances are, every image after that **won't be in the human's viewport** until after a while, giving us time to load them in the background.

 Implementing the image deferral involved a two step process.
 The idea is to alter image tags so that they won't immediately load the associated images.
 Then, once the `onload` event fires, you assign the `src` property back to what it was supposed to be!